renanfneves/dfs/apps/api/README.md

 ## Endpoints

-- POST `/users/authenticate-with-ip` (it generates a authentication token to user from his ip address)
 - GET `/agents/available` (it returns the agent less busy at the time)
 - GET `/topics` (it returns the list of fixed topics)
 - POST `/chat-sessions` (it creates a new chat session to link user, agent and chosen topic)